China finds second black box of crashed plane - state media

 The second black box was dug out of a slope at the crash site about 9:20 a.m. local time (0120 GMT) in muddy conditions after rain in recent days, state media reported.

-The device, found 1.5 metres (5 feet) beneath the surface of the slope, will be sent to Beijing for checks on Sunday, according to state media.
+The device was recovered 40 metres from the point of impact of the crash and 1.5 metres (5 feet) beneath the surface of the ground, according to state media.

+The black box has been sent to Beijing for checks, according to state media.

 China is leading the crash investigation.
 The United States has also been invited to take part, as the Boeing 737-800 was designed and manufactured there.